 BARKA Foundation is closely monitoring the Coronavirus situation in Burkina Faso.
 We will continue to update this page with the latest news, updating the timeline below with significant events and information.

 The healthcare system in Burkina Faso is already virtually on its knees due to an ongoing unprecedented humanitarian crisis, and most medical facilities in Sahel, Centre-Nord and Nord regions have either closed or are barely able to function.
 There is concern that a widespread outbreak of Coronavirus could have catastrophic results.

-Number of people reached thus far with soap distribution and handwashing sensitization: 4900.
+Number of people reached thus far with soap distribution, handwashing sensitization and mask distribution: 9900.

 BARKA’s Response for its Burkina Faso Staff: Until further notice BARKA’s entire staff is prohibited from traveling to Ouagadougou or Bobo-Dioulasso.
 Currently we are happy to report that all staffers are healthy and no one has fallen sick.
-We are taking measures to protect staff with masks and gloves when they distribute soap.
+We are taking measures to protect staff with masks and gloves when they interact with villagers and other beneficiaries.

 If you are in Burkina Faso and feel sick, call the Burkina Faso hotline at (226) 52-19-53-94 or (226) 70-95-93-27, or dial 35 35, if you suspect you might have COVID-19.

 CORONAVIRUS TIMELINE WITHIN BURKINA FASO (updated on a monthly basis):

 Number of Cases of COVID-19 in Burkina Faso (per Ministry of Health): 2381 (as of October 16)